 Such a rigorous theory of intellectual production has, in my view, managed to elude us this far.

-One Response to “Traditional Marxism and intellectual production, Part 1”
+One thought on “Traditional Marxism and intellectual production, Part 1”